MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/ios/timepicker-selection.md

 ---
-title: "TimePicker Item Selection on iOS"
+title: "TimePicker item selection on iOS"
 description: "Platform-specifics allow you to consume functionality that's only available on a specific platform, without implementing custom renderers or effects.
 This article explains how to consume the iOS platform-specific that controls when item selection occurs in a TimePicker." ms.prod: xamarin ms.assetid: 554AC877-8698-4B8C-A676-80DD64305A06